sambarrows/minimal-mistakes/_posts/2017-03-26-Amazon_review_sentiment.md

 {% include toc %}

 In this ongoing project, I explore different methods for analyzing the sentiment of Amazon product reviews.
-I employ a dataset of text reviews and corresponding products ratings assigned by each reviewer as labelled training data, and predict product ratings on a test data set.
+I employ a dataset of text reviews and the corresponding products ratings assigned by each reviewer.
 I compare the predictive power of different approaches to text preprocessing with both naïve Bayes and support vector machine (SVM) models.
+Replication code is available on my [GitHub](https://github.com/sambarrows/amazon_reviews).

 # Load and Tidy Data